 We have created a survey (for managers and practitioners/staff) to help us gain a better understanding of the early years workforce in terms of age, qualifications, training, challenges and support.
 The survey for practitioners will cover the above areas and ask about roles undertaken.
 The survey for managers will have specific questions on development and recruitment strategies for attracting men to early years education.

-If you are a manager, or if you work in an early years setting (practitioner of otherwise, male/female/gender non-specific) please take part in our study.
-The link below (launching on the 17th July) will take you to the Participant Information and to the survey.
+If you are a manager, or if you work in an early years setting (practitioner or otherwise, male/female/gender non-specific) please take part in our study.
+The links below will take you to the Participant Information and to the survey.

 If you work in an early years setting as a practitioner or otherwise, male/female/gender non-specific please take part in our survey above.